 Haskell Online Tutorials

 Haskell (/ˈhæskəl/) is a general-purpose, statically-typed, purely functional programming language with type inference and lazy evaluation.
-Designed for teaching, research, and industrial applications, Haskell has pioneered a number of programming language features such as type classes, which enable type-safe operator overloading, and monadic input/output (IO).
+Designed for teaching, research, and industrial applications, Haskell has pioneered several programming language features such as type classes, which enable type-safe operator overloading, and monadic input/output (IO).
 It is named after logician Haskell Curry.
 Haskell's main implementation is the Glasgow Haskell Compiler (GHC).

 Haskell